Reyyadav/SQL_PROJECT_AtliQ_Sales_Analytics/README.md

         	limit in_top_n;
 	END

--- stored procedure that takes market, fiscal_year and top n as an input and returns top n customers by net sales in that given fiscal year and market
+### -- Created a stored procedure that takes market, fiscal_year and top n as an input and returns top n customers by net sales in that given fiscal year and market

 	CREATE PROCEDURE `get_top_n_customers_by_net_sales`(
         	in_market VARCHAR(45),
         	in_fiscal_year INT,